Saturday Transactions | Federal News Network

 NEW YORK ISLANDERS — Re-signed C Matthew Barzal to a three-year contract.

-NEW JERSEY DEVILS — Announced G Corey Crawford retirement after 10 seasons.
+NEW JERSEY DEVILS — Announced G Corey Crawford’s retirement after 10 seasons.
+Signed RW Travis St. Denis, LW Danick Martel and G Jeremy Brodeur as free-agent minors contracts and sent to Birmingham (AHL).

 TORONTO MAPLE LEAFS — Waived G Michael Hutchinson.